-- > Keep together and avoid contact with those who may pose a risk especially at night. - > Avoid isolated, poorly lit, or seldom policed areas especially when alone. - > Leave valuable items at home and keep mobile phones out of sight as much as possible. - Avoid interacting with irrational or aggressive persons, particularly where alcohol or drugs might be anticipated. - > Maintain vigilance of your surroundings. - Keep tooling and equipment with you. - > Always make sure someone knows where you are or are going. - Should risk of attack seem imminent, immediately withdraw to a place of safety and the police called on 999. - > Report all suspicious behaviour or packages immediately.
+- > Keep together and avoid contact with those who may pose a risk especially at night. - > Avoid isolated, poorly lit, or seldom policed areas especially when alone. - > Leave valuable items at home and keep mobile phones out of sight as much as possible. - Avoid interacting with irrational or aggressive persons, particularly where alcohol or drugs may be involved. - > Maintain vigilance of your surroundings. - Keep tooling and equipment with you. - Always make sure someone knows where you are or are going.
+Best to have someone with you. - Where there is a risk of imminent attack, withdraw to a place of safety and call the police on 999. - Report all suspicious behaviour or items / packages immediately.